SringayKeno/Election_analysis1/README.md

 Snapshot of the outfile I created summarizing the election results (Image 1 below) for the audit. **Jefferson had 10.5% of the votes at 38,855.
 Arapahoe had 6.7% of the toal vote or 24,801 votes.
 Denver county at 82.8% of the votes (largest percent) and 306,055 votes which was the largest number of votes of the three counties.**

-Image 1
+Image 3 (beloww) election summary

 <img width="375" alt="Screenshot (47)" src="https://user-images.githubusercontent.com/102890151/164957031-fbe5ac78-b22d-48b3-8093-7188413a0b8d.png">

 Working from the original dataset (csv file) I used for loops and conditional statements with membership and logical operators to find the number of votes and percentage of total votes for each county (Seen in image below).
-Then I, print the results to the command line and saved them to the election_results.txt file (image 1 above)
+Then I, print the results to the command line and saved them to the election_results.txt file (image 3 above)

 <img width="377" alt="county_votes_code" src="https://user-images.githubusercontent.com/102890151/164983603-9651e510-20bc-4dfb-96b4-577635ae2b05.png">